Flirting (film)

-Flirting is a 1991 Australian coming-of-age comedy drama film written and directed by John Duigan.
+Flirting is a 1991 Australian coming-of-age drama film written and directed by John Duigan.
 The story revolves around a romance between two teenagers, and it stars Noah Taylor, who appears again as Danny Embling, the protagonist of Duigan's 1987 film The Year My Voice Broke.
 It also stars Thandiwe Newton and Nicole Kidman.

 Flirting is the second in an incomplete trilogy of autobiographical films by Duigan.
 It was produced by Terry Hayes, Doug Mitchell, Barbara Gibbs, and George Miller, and made by Kennedy Miller Studios, which also made the Mad Max Trilogy.
 The film won the 1990 Australian Film Institute Award for Best Film, as The Year My Voice Broke had in 1987.

 Plot

 Danny, an awkward, underdeveloped 17-year-old, has been sent away by his parents to the all-male St. Albans boarding school in rural New South Wales, Australia, in the hopes he won’t become a delinquent.
 The year is 1965 and it has been some time since Danny has had a romantic relationship with a girl.
 Danny is the butt of jokes because of his stutter and long nose (for which he is nicknamed "Bird").
 His only friend is Gilbert.

 At a school rugby game, he meets and slowly becomes interested in Thandiwe, the daughter of a Ugandan father and Kenyan-British mother, who attends the all-girls Cirencester Ladies’ College across the lake, while her father, a political activist, is lecturing at university in Canberra.
 They later meet at a debate between the two schools, and covertly during a school dance.
 She is punished for leaving the dance without permission and is given chores by the prefect, Nicola.
 Thandiwe is later befriended by Melissa and Janet.

 Throughout the course of the school year, they foster a budding romance, despite the overbearing regulations inflicted upon them — specifically racial politics and social conventions (Thandiwe is often regarded by the school authorities as rebellious and overtly sexual).
 After the musical performance, Danny introduces his parents to Thandiwe and her parents.
 They later decide to return to Uganda in response to the political turmoil there.
 Soon Thandiwe decides to return too, and lies about her true departure date, in order to spend the night in a motel with Danny.
 They are discovered, leading to his expulsion.
 Thandiwe writes to him regularly from Uganda, but then the letters stop coming.
 One day a letter arrives from Nairobi saying she is finally safe there.